The initial situation without any index

 ORDER BY 2 DESC;

-This will provide us with a test table with enough dummy data.
-Now we collect statistics on all columns so that the optimizer can create optimal estimates:
+We will generate a test table with sufficient dummy data and subsequently gather statistics on all columns to enable the optimizer to produce optimal estimates.

 Without Index Usage